garrilla/compo/README.md

-quartz
+Quartz
 ======

-a collection of resuable, reactive components for Meteor JS
+a collection of resuable, reactive components for Meteor JS that are developed under an aegis of princples